 At one time in Chomedey, there was a United Talmud Torahs campus and a Jewish Y. The Jewish Rehabilitation Centre still remains intact.

-As Rabbi Solomon J. Spiro, the founding rabbi of the synagogue, recently wrote, after World War II young couples began to move from the city centres to the suburbs.
+As Rabbi Solomon J. Spiro (page does not exist), the founding rabbi of the synagogue, recently wrote, after World War II young couples began to move from the city centres to the suburbs.
 For Jews this also meant a challenge to organize a Jewish community in which they could feel at home and create an atmosphere that would induce their children to remain loyal to their faith.
 A number of Montreal Jewish families took up the challenges of buying their own homes and undertaking mortgages for the first time in their lives.

 The original group that founded the Young Israel of Chomedey were among those young families all over North America who moved to the suburbs.
 They bought bungalows in a small town called St. Martin from a builder and developer in the area named Bruno Romitti.
 He rightly guessed that if he cultivated this group they would bring their friends and neighbours and create a mini real estate boom.
 In fact, he donated one of the bungalows to serve as the original home for the synagogue.
 Romitti finished the basement and that was the sanctuary.
 Upstairs, the dining room-living room served as the social hall and the bedrooms were classrooms for a nursery and kindergarten student.
 Two Israeli women members of the shul were among the first teachers, which included Bernice Berbrier and Rose Peligal in the nursery, with Margot Schram and Claire Leaman in the kindergarten.
 The program was so successful that even some non-Jewish parents registered their children.